School of Nursing

 Prerequisite: NURS 8515.

-NURS 8517 DNP Integration III — 2 credits
+NURS 8517 DNP Practicum III: QI implementation and data analysis — 2 credits

 The quality improvement project is implemented during this practicum course.
 Using leadership skills, the student will expand knowledge of self in the role of the DNP-prepared nurse, collect project data, and communicate with project stakeholders to disseminate project outcomes/next steps.